IN CASE OF EMERGENCY:

 To carry out these responsibilities, we provide the following Divisions and Units:

-The Activity Report issued by the City of Burlington Police will be linked below.
+Activity Reports issued by the City of Burlington Police will be linked below.

 Accident Reports are available five business days after the date of the accident.
 All other requests for reports may take up to seven days to process.
 Records Office hours are T–F 9am–5pm.
 Reports are NOT given out on Mondays.